wntrblm/nox/CONTRIBUTING.md

 When you send a pull request Travis will handle running everything, but it is recommended to test as much as possible locally before pushing.

+## Getting a sticker

+If you've contributed to Nox, you can get a cute little Nox sticker.
+Reach out to Thea at me@thea.codes to request one.